smscommunity/sms-guide/_community/wrhistory/index.md

 has_children: true
 ---

-# A Complete Archive of Super Mario Sunshine's Speedrunning World Record History
+# A Complete Archive of Super Mario Sunshine's World Record History